winesapOS/winesapOS/README.md

 - Portability.
 The flash drive should be bootable on both BIOS and UEFI systems.
 - Gaming support out-of-the-box.
 - Minimze writes to the flash drive to improve its longevity.
-- Full backups via BtrFS and Snapper.
+- Full backups via Btrfs and Snapper.
 - Automatic operating system updates are disabled.
 Updates should always be intentional and planned.
 - Battery optimizations.
 - As much reproducible automation as possible via Ansible.